 When I tried these paddles, I found the control and finesse to be an actual plus.
-It could handle my intricate clock shots and cross arc spins without charging me of out-of-the-bounds error.
+It could handle my intricate clock shots and cross-arc spins without charging me of out-of-the-bounds errors.
 The power, somewhat, is lacking to suit a 5+ player.
 So, if you’re a starter or an intermediate player, or a woman who needs an extra hand to work on the faults and overhands, this might help grind some classy dinks and volleys in the nets, but for the pro like me, I’d recommend looking into something like Prince Response Pro, ProKennex Pro Speed, or the TMPR Tantrum LX.

 4. Onix Z5 Graphite Pickleball Paddle | Top-Notch Construction

-Onix Z5 features a Nomex honeycomb core, with a graphite surface, cushioned grips, and gives off a significantly generous sweet spot–all of which contribute heavily to enhancing your skill as a better player.
+Onix Z5 features a Nomex honeycomb core, with a graphite surface, and cushioned grips, and gives off a significantly generous sweet spot–all of which contribute heavily to enhancing your skill as a better player.